nrzhang/nrzhang/README.md

 ### Hi there 👋

-I am a junior at Middlebury College majoring in Computer Science and minoring in Global Health.
+I am a senior at Middlebury College majoring in Computer Science and minoring in Global Health.

 📫 nrzhang@middlebury.edu

 😄 she/her/hers

-🌱 I’m currently taking Algorithms & Complexity and Computer Architecture
+🌱 I will be taking software development and informational visualization
 <!--
 **nrzhang/nrzhang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.